Skip to main content Skip to footer

 Projects include road works, water supply, sewerage connections, telecommunications, education projects, saleyards and airports.

-As at April 2023, 16 of these projects are complete and 38 are in various stages of delivery.
+As at June 2024, 37 of these projects are complete, with 27 in various stages of delivery.

 The Growing Local Economies program is now fully allocated.